Designing Good Talent Management Means Making Tradeoffs

 There are always tradeoffs.

-The trick to building great processes is accepting that there perhaps is no harmonious state where you have amazing data, high compliance, low cost, and happy participants.
-These are four corners of a king size bed and you’re likely going to be armed with a queen size fitted sheet - it’s just the nature of how companies often support talent management organizations in terms of resources, power, and al the things that go into “processcraft”.
+The trick to building great processes is accepting that perhaps there is no harmonious state where you have amazing data, high compliance, low cost, and happy participants.
+These are four corners of a king size bed and you’re likely going to be armed with a queen size fitted sheet - it’s just the nature of how companies often support talent management organizations in terms of resources, power, and al the things that go into “process-craft”.

 So in a world where I think you’re simply going to be more sane and successful if you’re realistic with your expectations, coming to a certain state of zen with the idea that tradeoffs are to be expected and embraced will serve you well as a talent manager.